mendix/docs/content/howtogeneral/mendixcloud/mxcloudv4.md

 ## 1 What Will Change for Me?

-Nothing right now.
-We are working with early customers to upgrade.

-New apps will be launched on Mendix Cloud v4 by default starting from Q1 2017.
-However, customers that need to stay on v3 because they use a VPN can still get new apps on v3 for the foreseeable future.
+New apps will be launched on Mendix Cloud v4 by default.
+Customers that need to stay on v3 because they use a VPN can still get new apps on v3 for the foreseeable future.
+Mendix Cloud V3 will be supported for several more years, no End-of-Support or End-of-Life dates have been set yet.
+Customers that want to move their app(s) from v3 to v4 can request a migration via a support ticket.

 ## 2 Can I Upgrade All My Apps?